HannahAHarris/R-Project/README.md

 NOTE: This task was completed successfully, however the steps were not executed in the exact order above.
 See the explaination below for details.

-The R script "run_analysis.R" does the following:

 First, you must download the Sumsung data
 (available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzip it to your working directory.

-Then:
+The R script "run_analysis.R" does the following:

 1.Creates a complete test dataset with appropriate column names by doing the following:
   a. reads the test dataset and adds headers to the dataset using the test features data